Onto Interpolation for the Dirichlet Space and for $H_1(\mathbb{D})$: Introduction

-In this direction we prove a capacitary characterization of strongly separated sequences and therefore onto interpolating sequences, in the Dirichlet space, under the additional assumption that the measure $ \mu $ associated to the sequence is finite.
-Recently, Arcozzi Rochberg and Sawyer constructed examples of (OI) sequences with infinite associated measure \cite{Arcozzi16}.
+In this direction we prove a capacitary characterization of strongly separated sequences and therefore onto interpolating sequences, in the Dirichlet space, under the additional assumption that the associated measure is finite.
+Due to the aforementioned results of Arcozzi Rochberg \& Sawyer \cite{Arcozzi16} this does not constitute a full characterization of onto interpolating sequences.